Dhenuka45/AI-ML/Dominant Color Extraction/README.md

-#Dominant Color Extraction using K-Means Clustering
+# Dominant Color Extraction using K-Means Clustering

 This project uses K-Means Clustering to extract the most dominant colors from an image.
 It’s a simple yet powerful example of how unsupervised machine learning can be applied to image processing and computer vision tasks.

 # Features

-Upload any image and get the top N dominant colors Visualizes the color palette using matplotlib
+Upload any image and get the top K dominant colors.

+Visualizes the color palette using matplotlib.

 Can be used for color theme generation, design inspiration.

 # Technologies Used

 Python

 OpenCV

 scikit-learn

 NumPy

 Matplotlib

 # How It Works

 The image is loaded and converted from BGR to RGB.

 It is reshaped into a 2D array of pixels.

 K-Means clustering is applied to group pixels into k clusters.

 The cluster centers (centroids) are interpreted as dominant RGB colors.

 The result is visualized as 'K' color bars or swatches.

 Input Image: